Workday

 = drop-down

-- Replace if exists: If the specified table name already exists, that table will be destroyed and replaced by the table created during this pipeline run.
+- Replace: If the specified table name already exists, that table will be destroyed and replaced by the table created during this pipeline run.

 = boolean